CarlosAraoz6/OrbitaMX-Predict-the-orbit-of-the-James-Webb-space-telescope-with-a-quantum-algorithm--Herman-Kolden/README.md

 1) A slide presentation in PDF format
 2) Jupyter notebooks with the implementation of a working quantum differential equation solver

 The slide presentation in PDF format contains the questions from Task 1 to Task 4 in 4 sections in the slides.
-From Task 1 to Task 3 we develop the answers for each set of questions and for the final Task (Task 4) we explore practical application to new problems using our current research.
+From Task 1 to Task 3 we develop the answers for each set of questions and for the final Task (Task 4) we explore a practical application to a new problem using our current research about Supersymmetric classical cosmology.